Documentation

 ContextQ is a shared context database for AI coding agents.
 It gives tools like Claude Code, Cursor, Codex, Gemini CLI, Windsurf, and Cline persistent, searchable memory that survives across conversations and projects.

 Under the hood, ContextQ is an HTTP-based MCP server.
-Your agent connects to it like any other MCP tool and gets access to 9 tools for saving, searching, and managing context entries.
+Your agent connects to it like any other MCP tool and gets access to 31 tools for saving, searching, linking, synthesizing, and managing context entries.

 Architecture